File Request Links > Box file requests

 - All uploads are scanned for viruses

-File size limits vary by plan - 2 GB for personal plans, 250 GB for business plans.
+File size limits vary by plan - 2 GB for personal, 250 GB for business.

-Name/email optional - Uploaders can skip identifying themselves, though most provide this information.
+Name and email are optional - Uploaders can skip identifying themselves.

 - Pre-create batches of file requests and store links in a spreadsheet